-Describe the potential "market" for the program and its graduates.
-Identify the major opportunities for recruitment of students (e.g., from what undergraduate programs or careers would students be recruited).
+Describe the potential "market" for the program.
+Identify the major opportunities for recruitment of students (e.g., from what undergraduate programs would students be recruited).
 Where possible, provide information regarding the existence of similar programs at other universities.

-Describe the unique aspects of the proposed program that would be attractive to potential students.
+Describe the unique aspects of the proposed diploma program that would be attractive to potential students.
 Describe how the proposed program addresses a societal need for graduates in the field/area.